 Every day it gets harder for working people to live our lives.
 Our incomes stay flat as the cost of living skyrockets, our healthcare costs more and covers less, and we struggle to find meaningful jobs in a changed economy.
 It’s clear now more than ever that our two major parties have guided us here, not to benefit us, but to benefit their donors and the corporations they represent.

 My generation must be the generation of equity if we want to leave this world stronger than when we found it.
 To do that we must refresh our government.
-Our leaders are out of touch with the needs of a 21st century automated economy.
+Our leaders are out of touch with the needs of a 21st century economy.
 The average Coloradan is 34-years-old, yet the average state senator is 58.
-While our wages stay flat, we struggle to afford a changing Colorado, and our teachers protest in the streets for a livable wage; our leaders “help” by accepting record PAC contributions and giving special interests the strongest hold over our government in our history.
+While our wages stay flat, we struggle to afford a changing Colorado, our teachers protest in the streets for a livable wage; and our leaders “help” by accepting record PAC contributions and giving our democracy away to the wealthy.
 Working Colorado families have to realize that not everything is as great as they say it is.
 If we’re not at the table then we’re on the menu.

 Now is the time for fresh faces and bold ideas.
 It’s time to fight for a state that working people can afford to live in, that invests in our crumbling infrastructure and pays our teachers.
 To make sure that we achieve this honestly, I promise to have the courage to NEVER take a dime from any special interest, good or bad.
 Only when our leaders reject all outside influence can we regain control of our democracy and stop the distribution of wealth from the many to the few.